PatrycjaMicle/OO-project-structure/README.md

     <img src="https://github.com/PatrycjaMicle/object-oriented-quiz/blob/main/Screenshot-quiz2.jpg?raw=true" alt="screenshot" />
 </p>

-If you want to change structre of a question and aswer please rewrite function reading a question.
+If you want to change structure of a question and answers please rewrite function reading a question.
+Find the function in question.cpp file.
     <img src="https://github.com/PatrycjaMicle/object-oriented-quiz/blob/main/IMAGES/Screenshot3.jpg?raw=true" alt="screenshot" />
 </p>
 Changing the structure of the textfile without changing the reading function will lead to errors.